Skyvell/bmw-commision-design/README.md

 Discuss in meeting.

 ## Parsing lambda
-The parsing lambda will be triggered via an S3 Event Notificationm which occurs when a file is uploaded to the S3 bucket.
+The parsing lambda will be triggered via an S3 Event Notification which occurs when a file is uploaded to the S3 bucket.

 ![Parsing lambda](parsing_lambda.svg)